-- The business environment is the leading issue at the moment and we will continue to champion this agenda, working with other associations when necessary focusing on fair processes from all authorities that affect and engage with the hospitality sector to promote procedures that are sensitive to the dynamics and nature of the hospitality subsector.
-We also aim to engage with local governments on more localized issues starting with noise pollution.
+The business environment is the leading issue and we will continue to champion this agenda, working with other associations when necessary to promote procedures that are sensitive to the dynamics and nature of the hospitality sub-sector.

-- Skills Gap: the skills gap continues to be the biggest challenge in our industry, and we shall continue to advocate for programs, projects and resources that focus on addressing this issue, and the current obstacles of foreign national employment in our industry.
+Skills gap is one of the biggest challenge in our industry, and we shall continue to advocate for programs, projects and resources that focus on addressing this issue, and the current obstacles of foreign national employment in our industry.

-- Fair processes – Assistance in following up that processes executed by different government authorities are done in a fair manner and are sensitive to the dynamics and nature of the hospitality subsector.
+Assistance in following up those processes executed by different government authorities are done in a fair manner and are sensitive to the dynamics and nature of the hospitality sub-sector.

-- We continue to support and collaborate with other organizations on protecting natural resources given that tourism is synonymous to conservation.
+We continue to support and collaborate with other organisations on protecting natural resources given that tourism is synonymous to conservation.